Tax

 • If you are receiving income that has no tax deducted at source, such as rental income.

-Partnership tax
+Partnership tax returns

-Business tax
+Business tax returns

-The amount of tax payable has major implications for how much can be paid in drawings/dividends or to be reinvested in the future of the business.
+The amount of business tax payable has major implications for how much can be paid in drawings/dividends or to be reinvested in the future of the business.

-Corporation tax
+Corporation tax returns

 The basics of company taxation is the same as that for any other business (so please see our comments on business tax), though it does have its own peculiarities and specific tax return.

-There have been many changes to the tax rules for trusts and deceased estates over the last 15 years so it pays to have an experienced professional to help complete the tax return.
+There have been many changes to the tax rules for trusts and deceased estates over the last 25 years so it pays to have an experienced professional to help complete the tax return.

 Accounts should also be completed in many cases, since often income and capital allocations need to be known to avoid a breach of trust law which may cause major legal problems for the trustees.